ange47rm/nextjs-basics/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Next.JS Server-Side Data Fetching ###

+ NextJS allows us to fetch data and render HTML on the server.
+The benefit of that is that the end user gets rendered content quicker and the content can be found by search and social media bots.

+ When it comes to server rendering there are two main options:

+ Static Generation (SSG) - render all HTML pages at build time
+ Drawbacks: data may become stale, hard to scale to many pages

+ Server-side rendering (SSR) - generate each page at request time The content is generated on a server when requested by the user.
+Ideal for pages when the data changes constantly.
+ Drawbacks: slower, inefficient data caching